Essential Compliance Glossary

 CARF Accreditation

 What is CARF Accreditation?
 CARF is an independent, nonprofit accreditor of health and human services providers.
 CARF accreditation ensures that providers meet rigorous quality and service standards across various sectors, including behavioral health, addiction treatment, rehabilitation, senior living, disability, and employment services.
-The accreditation process involves an evaluation of provider services against CARF accreditation standards,...
+The accreditation process involves evaluating provider services against CARF accreditation standards, which cover...

 CIS Controls